MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

 1. Select the checkbox for **Ignore delimiters and punctuation for data in all columns**.

-1. Select the dropdown for **Choose delimiters and punctuation to ignore** dropdown and select:
+1. Select the dropdown for **Choose delimiters and punctuation to ignore** and select:

    - _Hyphen ('-')_
    - _Period ('.')_